7/31/2023: Please see updated Basic Skills Screening Tool. The new version now asks for the last 4 of the SSN. DOB has been removed.

 - Prove It, Aztec and/or another assessment method your agency currently subscribes to.

-- Conducting other assessments that demonstrate vocational skills, career aptitudes and interests, and suitability for the chosen training program located in Illinois workNet, Career Connect, or careeronestop.org
+- Other assessments that demonstrate vocational skills, career aptitudes and interests, and suitability for the chosen training program located in Illinois workNet, Career Connect, or careeronestop.org

-Training Suitability for all participants must be documented in a case note as follows:
+Training Suitability must be documented in a case note as follows:

 Case Note Subject Line: “Training Justification.”